Yarizk/notes-app-mern/README.md

   ```bash
 npm run install
 ```

+2. Add .env file which contain PORT and MONGODB_URI

-2. After that, run the whole app with
+3. After that, run the whole app with
   ```bash
 npm run gas
 ```